alchemyplatform/alchemy-web3/README.md

   some events that were not part of the most recent 120 blocks.

 - Compared to standard Web3, lowered rate of failure when sending requests over the WebSocket while the connection is down.
-Alchemy-Web3 will attempt to send the requests once the connection is reopened.
+Alchemy Web3 will attempt to send the requests once the connection is reopened.
 Note that it is still possible, with a lower likelihood, for outgoing requests to be lost, so you should still have error handling as with any network request.